-Please review the EPA Cover Letter Guidelines.
+Please review the EPA_CL_Guide_2020.
 In a one-page cover letter directed toward the internship supervisor, describe why you are interested in an international internship.
 Please detail your related skills and work experience, and remember to include related coursework and volunteer experience as well.

 Students should have a minimum 3.0 overall GPA.
 Submit one transcript for each college or university that you have attended.
-Have the Registrar mail it directly to EPA or give it to you in a sealed envelope so that you can send it along with your application materials.
+Please request that it be emailed to firstname.lastname@example.org, or posted to EPA Internships in Europe, UR/Dewey Hall 2-147, 500 Joseph C. Wilson Blvd., Rochester, NY 14627.

 Students who are applying for an internship in a language other than their native language will be interviewed in that language to assess their communication skills and proficiency.